fsrur/cs162/README.md

 In addition to the game logic implementation, this repository includes a graphical user interface (GUI) for the Ludo game, built with Python's Tkinter library.
 This makes the game more interactive and visually appealing.

 See the <b>'gui.py'</b> file for the gui implementation.

-## How to Run the Game
-You can start the game by running the gui script from the command line:

-`python gui.py`

-After starting the game, you can interact with the GUI to roll the dice and move your tokens around the board.